lmontalvo27/CIS7DiscreteSturctures/Assignment 5.md

-Part 1:

--Show that the square root of 2 is irrational
+Part 1: Show that the square root of 2 is irrational
 - Assume that √2 = a/b
 a and b are whole numbers | b != 0 a = dm + 1 | b = dm + 1 | a and b cannot be even